Ugonz86/hike-pnw/README.md

 # **Hike PNW**
 ##### _*By Trevor Mackie, Uriel Gonzalez and Jordan Safford 11/22/19*_

-#### A website where a user can search for trails nearby or specific trail destinations and receive a list of trails with the address, description and weather.
+#### A JavaScript with APIs website where a user can search for hiking trails nearby with their respective information.
 Data is gathered from various databases via APIs.

 ## **Specs**
-* _1. A user can ..._
+* _A user can input a distance in miles with a specific date and the program returns a list of 10 nearby hikes with detailed information, weather conditions and a google maps directions link based on user inputted criteria._
+* _If a user cannot find a desired trail in the search hikes nearby list, the user can search for a specific place by inputting the name in the search destination search bar, and get redirected to Google Maps, with the user's current location and destination already gathered.

 ## **API Documentation**